Share your Parenting Wisdom: Write for Us

-To indicate your interest in writing for us, fill the contact form with subject “Guest Posting" and we will contact you with further details.
+To indicate your interest in writing for us, fill out the contact form or send us an email with the subject “Guest Posting,” and we will contact you with further details.

-Organizing as a mom may be quite stressful and Chores, such as doing the dirty dishes, can seem to go on and on and can easily encroach on quality family time.
+Organizing as a mom may be quite stressful, and Chores, such as doing the dirty dishes, can seem to go on and on and easily encroach on quality family time.
 This is so that Weekends and holidays can be spent bonding.

 - We will like you to include links to statistics and studies.
 This is to give credibility to your work and our site.

 - Be civil and compassionate to other readers.
 The site will be unpleasant for all readers when certain people are condescending or disrespectful.

 - Be yourself.
 Our aim at Amyandrose is to help our readers with valuable information.
 We appeal to you to represent yourself as you are.
 We do not want to mislead our readers in any way.

 - Libel and abusive content will not be tolerated.
 If you are found wanting, you will instantly be removed from the platform.
-This is to ensure the site stays true to its purpose and remains a source of comfort and solace.
+This ensures the site stays true to its purpose and remains a source of comfort and solace.

 - All members are advised to desist from the following

-- Making misleading, defamatory or false comments.
+- Making misleading, defamatory, or false comments.

-- Abusive, threatening or insulting comments
+- Abusive, threatening, or insulting comments

 - Be civil in your engagements.
-Avoid all personal attacks, bullying, violence and any form of harassment.
+Avoid all personal attacks, bullying, violence, and any form of harassment.